lenaMK/doc/HAR7009/LenaMK_medium.md

 Le milieu de l’art algorithmique (ou art génératif) [^4] apporte une toute autre réflexion sur l’ordinateur et la notion de medium.
 En effet, dans ce domaine également appelé « *computer art* » en anglais, se pose rapidement la question: l’ordinateur est-il un medium artistique?

 [Nick Lambert](https://nicklambert4.wixsite.com/nickresearch/about), chercheur reconnu dans le milieu de l’art algorithmique et auteur de la thèse « A critical examination of ‘computer art’ » (2003), a publié sa conférence donnée à la Computer Art and Technocultures (CAT) 2010 London Conference intitulée « The Computer as a Dynamic Medium ».
+Il effectue un tour d’horizon de diverses postures, de théoriciens ainsi que d’artistes en art algorithmique, questionnant le potentiel de l’ordinateur comme medium artistique.

-- “The computer is simultaneously tool, interface, surface and material; in this it is quite unlike any previous art medium” (Lambert 2010:  87)
+> The computer is simultaneously tool, interface, surface and material; in this it is quite unlike any previous art medium” (Lambert 2010:  87)
-- “With respect to its modes of operation, its specific requirements and the skills needed to master it, the computer should qualify as a medium” (Lambert, 2010, p.
-87)
-- “digital basis makes it fundamentally different to previous physical media, I believe the term is not strictly correct, if “medium” refers to an artistic or a communications medium” (Lambert, 2010, p.
-87)
-- “Edward Lias holds that any environment of the human mind is a medium, in the sense that it can embody human thoughts and instructions” (Lambert, 2010, p.
-87)
-  - “In this sense at least, the computer as a whole is a new medium.
-Yet only in some of its functions could it be seen as a medium for the visual arts; when functioning as a word processor or a spreadsheet the visual aspect is not engaged to any great extent.
-Lias’s definition is too broad for pinning down the specific nature of the computer’s status as a material or surface for visual art.”
-(Lambert, 2010, p.
-87)

-- “Theorist Tim Binkley is dismissive of the notion that the computer functions as a “medium”.
-He considers that computer imagery relates back to existing art media, drawing on different aspects depending on the type of image, even when the content is generated in wholly new ways.
-He adds “although interactivity epitomizes the unique capabilities of computers, it does not invent a new medium”” (Lambert, 2010, p.
-88)
+>

-  - “[In] Computer Art the real medium is software art, the computer is only a mere thing.”
-(Lambert, 2010, p.
-88)
+> [In] Computer Art the real medium is software art, the computer is only a mere thing.”
+(Lambert 2010: 88)
-- “art-making with a computer involves modifying the symbolic content of the program rather than the physical processes that constitute it” (Lambert, 2010, p.
-88)<!--software |  symbolic content of a program VS physical processes-->

-  - “The material makes little difference so long as it can store and process the code.
-In this sense, Binkley denies the possibility that the computer qualifies as a medium in the singular, because its visual effects are not bound to its physical components.”
-(Lambert, 2010, p.
-88)
+>
-- “the computer in art could be what Alan Kay (quoted by Larry Cuba) considers to be a meta-medium because of its power to simulate other media” (Lambert, 2010, p.
+> the computer in art could be what Alan Kay (quoted by Larry Cuba) considers to be a meta-medium because of its power to simulate other media” (Lambert, 2010, p.
+89(
+>
+> the fact that multiple environments and expectations can exist simultaneously on one machine demonstrates its status as a **meta-medium** (Lambert, 2010, p.
 89)

-  - “For instance, in Cuba’s work as an abstract animator, he programs the computer for his animations but has decided not to use it as a display medium, or employ any form of interactivity for the viewer.
-His films run as linear sequences on video formats.
-Thus Cuba works on the computer rather than working in it” (Lambert, 2010, p.
-89)<!--deoesn't need to run / execute-->
-- “the fact that multiple environments and expectations can exist simultaneously on one machine demonstrates its status as a **meta-medium**” (Lambert, 2010, p.
-89)
+>
-- “When computer images are created and displayed, the computer also functions as an intermediary for the artist and viewer to see its visual content” (Lambert, 2010, p.
-89)
+> When computer images are created and displayed, the computer also functions as an intermediary for the artist and viewer to see its visual content .
-- “The artist can only interact with computational processes by treating them as program elements – directing their operation and outcomes – or by using physical devices to move proxies around the screen.
-The artist cannot enter the **digital environment** itself, but they can influence it from the outside” (Lambert, 2010, p.
-89)
+> The artist can only interact with computational processes by treating them as program elements – directing their operation and outcomes – or by using physical devices to move proxies around the screen.
+The artist cannot enter the **digital environment** itself, but they can influence it from the outside.
-  - “The viewer, meanwhile, can only see these results displayed on the screen, unless they are printed or recorded on film” (Lambert, 2010, p.
-89)
-  - “In this sense, the computer becomes an “**intermedium**” – a quasi-physical digital substrate which enables interaction or viewing.”
+> The viewer, meanwhile, can only see these results displayed on the screen, unless they are printed or recorded on film.
+In this sense, the computer becomes an “**intermedium**” – a quasi-physical digital substrate which enables interaction or viewing.
 (Lambert, 2010, p.
 89)

 - “Stephen R. Ellis considers an **environment** to be “the theater of human activity” which consists of a content, a geometry and dynamics” (Lambert, 2010, p.
 90) <!-- l’espace numérique comme environnement de travail de certains artistes-->
   - “The content consists of both the actors and the objects with which they interact.
 The geometry is a description of the properties of the stage of action.
 The dynamics describes the rules of interaction between the actors and the objects. [...]
 [10]” (Lambert, 2010, p.
 90)
   - “content is provided by the artist and their interaction with the computer, including the alterations and developments its usage engenders” (Lambert, 2010, p.
 90)